learning-zone/azure-basics/README.md

 #### Q. How do you investigate and resolve performance bottlenecks in an Azure application?
 #### Q. How would you use Application Insights to diagnose a memory leak in an Azure app?
 #### Q. What are the common causes of high CPU usage in Azure VMs, and how would you address them?
+#### Q. What is Azure App Service, and how does it support web and mobile app development?
+#### Q. How would you deploy a web application to Azure App Service?
+#### Q. Can you explain the difference between Azure Functions and Azure Logic Apps?
+#### Q. What is Azure DevOps, and how does it support the application development lifecycle?
+#### Q. How do you set up a CI/CD pipeline in Azure DevOps?
+#### Q. What is the role of Azure Kubernetes Service (AKS) in application development?
+#### Q. How do you manage application configurations in Azure?
+#### Q. What are Azure API Management and its benefits for developers?
+#### Q. How would you secure APIs in Azure API Management?
+#### Q. What is the purpose of Azure Key Vault in application development?
+#### Q. How do you handle logging and monitoring for Azure applications?
+#### Q. What are some best practices for developing scalable applications in Azure?
+#### Q. How do you manage database connections in an Azure application?
+#### Q. What is the role of Azure Active Directory (AAD) in application authentication and authorization?
+#### Q. How do you implement serverless computing using Azure Functions?
+#### Q. What is Azure Cosmos DB, and how does it fit into application development?
+#### Q. How would you use Azure SignalR Service for real-time communication in applications?
+#### Q. What are Azure Managed Identities, and how do they improve application security?
+#### Q. How do you integrate third-party services with Azure applications?
+#### Q. What are some common issues faced during Azure application development, and how do you resolve them?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>